About the Obolus Press and the Blog

 I ferry dead authors and artists into English and back into print

 My name is Andrew Rickard.
 I am a translator and used to be an in-house book editor.
-I started The Obolus Press to share the works of lesser-known European artists and authors, and it is going well; my translation of Hans Ostwald’s history of the Weimar hyperinflation was favourably reviewed in the Times Literary Supplement last year.
+I started the Obolus Press to share the works of lesser-known European artists and authors, and it is going well; my translation of Hans Ostwald’s history of the Weimar hyperinflation was favourably reviewed in the Times Literary Supplement, and I’ve been profiled in the New Criterion.

 Mainstream publishers are not interested in the books you’ll find here because they are unfashionable and unprofitable.
 Monographs about neglected European painters and obscure memoirs from the 19th and early 20th centuries are unlikely to even qualify for, never mind win, the government grants that fund so many literary projects today.
 The Obolus Press, however, was founded on a different model.